toolbox4minecraft/amidst/README.md

 License and warranty
 --------------------

-AMIDST comes with ABSOLUTELY NO WARRANTY.
-It is free and open source software, license under the [GPL v3](https://github.com/skiphs/AMIDST/blob/master/LICENSE.txt), and you are welcome to redistribute it under certain conditions.
+Amidst comes with ABSOLUTELY NO WARRANTY.
+It is free and open source software, license under the [GPL v3](https://github.com/skiphs/amidst/blob/master/LICENSE.txt), and you are welcome to redistribute it under certain conditions.